SkiFire13/master-thesis/chapters/algorithm.typ

   ]
 ]

 We now want to prove that this new parity game is "compatible" with the original one, for some definition of "compatible".
-In particular for our purposes we are interested in the new graph preserving the winners for the vertices in the old graph.
+In particular for our purposes we are interested in the new game preserving the winners for the vertices in the old game.

 #definition("compatible parity games")[
   Let $G = (V_0, V_1, E, p)$ and $G' = (V'_0, V'_1, E', p')$ be two parity games.
 Let $W_0$ and $W_1$ be the winning sets for $G$ and $W'_0$ and $W'_1$ the winning sets for $G'$.
 We say that $G'$ is compatible with $G$ if $W_0 subset.eq W'_0$ and $W_1 subset.eq W'_1$.